qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectortable.rst

 ..........

 ``Input layer`` [vector: any]
-  Input vector layer
+  Input vector layer.

 ``Field name`` [string]
-  Name of the field with autoincremental values
+  Name of the field with autoincremental values.

   Default: *AUTO*

 ``Start values at`` [number]
   Optional

-  Choose the initial number of the incremental count
+  Choose the initial number of the incremental count.

   Default: *0*